MattBann/game-of-life/README.md

 For a better explanation: https://youtu.be/R9Plq-D1gEk

-This version allows you to change the closed grid size, randomise the grid and save the grids state.
+This version allows you to change the closed grid size, randomise the grid and save/load the grids state.